 Before you participate in any of these amnesty programs, you need to understand both the programs in question and your nexus footprint.

-meeting with a state sales tax consultant to discuss your options is the best
+For most businesses, meeting with a state sales tax consultant to discuss your options is the best path towards compliance.

 Need help with reviewing your amnesty options?
 We can help.
 Click here to set up your free 45-minute consulting session with Peisner Johnson’s sales tax experts today!